WITI (TV): Local programming

-On September 7, 2010, WITI debuted a local talk show, titled Real Milwaukee, which aired after the station's morning newscast at 9:00 a.m.; it was produced by WITI's news department, and focused on current events and community issues.
+On September 7, 2010, WITI debuted a local talk show, titled Real Milwaukee, which aired after the station's morning newscast at 9 a.m.; it was produced by WITI's news department, and focused on current events and community issues.
 The program differed from The Morning Blend on WTMJ-TV (channel 4) in that it did not feature paid demonstration segments by local businesses.
 The station does carry a paid advertorial segment called Fox Focus during its daytime programming, though only within the form of an extended traditional commercial break.
-Generally, Real Milwaukee led or placed a strong second in the ratings to all other programs in the 9:00 a.m. time period.
+Generally, Real Milwaukee led or placed a strong second in the ratings to all other programs in the 9 a.m. time period.
 In mid-March 2020, Real Milwaukee was placed on hiatus due to the COVID-19 pandemic making its traditional format and seating arrangement impossible to maintain through videotelephony, with a one-hour extension of WakeUp taking its place.
 The 9 a.m.
 WakeUp extension was eventually made permanent a few months later.
 Real Milwaukee returned again on September 27, 2021, this time airing at 10 a.m., with it now a part of 7½ consecutive hours of news and local programming in the morning.

-From September 9, 2013, to July 11, 2016, WITI aired a weekday afternoon talk show, Studio A, which aired at 4:00 p.m. and was hosted by anchors Ted Perry and former news anchor Katrina Cravy, who left to launch a consulting firm, and former WLUM-FM (102.1) morning host Brian Kramp, the program focused mainly on community issues and events in Milwaukee, and provided breaking news coverage if needed.
+From September 9, 2013, to July 11, 2016, WITI aired a weekday afternoon talk show, Studio A, which aired at 4 p.m. and was hosted by anchors Ted Perry and former news anchor Katrina Cravy, who left to launch a consulting firm, and former WLUM-FM (102.1) morning host Brian Kramp, the program focused mainly on community issues and events in Milwaukee, and provided breaking news coverage if needed.
 Upon its later cancellation, Kramp moved to features for Real Milwaukee.

+On Saturday mornings, the first hour of Big Noon Kickoff is carried instead by WITI-DT2, as WITI has carried the real estate program Builder's Showcase Television at 9 a.m.
+Saturday mornings since 1993, followed by the tourism program Discover Wisconsin; BNK is also simulcast on sister cable channel FS1 in full.